AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

           return A;
        end Cyclic_Permutation;

-       pragma Unreferenced (Cyclic_Permutation);

-    begin
-       null;
     end Show_Permutation;

 This program is correct.
-Flow analysis will still emit a message though, because it cannot make sure that every element of ``A`` is initialized during the loop.
+Flow analysis will still emit messages though, because it cannot make sure that every element of ``A`` is initialized by the loop in ``Init``.
 This message is a false alarm and can be discarded safely.